Bryan College: Campus

 The Bryan College campus is located in Dayton, Tennessee, on a 128 acre hilltop.
 The campus is within walking distance of downtown Dayton and the historic Rhea County Courthouse.

 Bryan College's campus consists of six public buildings, five residence halls, and 12 townhouses.
-The newest addition to the campus, the Stophel Welcome Center, opened on October 4, 2019.
-The Stophel Center is a two-story building that encompasses 18,000 square feet.
-The building is home to 25 offices, including admissions, advancement, marketing, and executive offices, as well as a banquet facility.

 In the fall of 2000, the administration building was greatly damaged by a fire that spread to its third floor, but has since been repaired.

 Its association with the Scopes trial has led to its addition as a stop along the Southeast Tennessee Religious Trail.

 As of 2019, Bryan College has an on-campus physical therapy clinic.